FakePickle/DSA_Labs/README.md

 4. Run the compiled test cases.
 There are three test cases in total, e.g., `make submit test1`, to execute the test cases and observe the trie node implementations.

-## Lab 4: Graph Algorithms
+## Lab 4: Shortest Path Algorithm (Prims' and Kruskals' Algorithm)

 ### Overview
-- **Objective**: Implement common graph algorithms (e.g., BFS, DFS).
+- **Objective**: Implement shortest path algorithms (Prims' and Kruskals') for graphs.
-- **Topics Covered**: Graph data structure, traversal algorithms in C.
+- **Topics Covered**: Graph algorithms, minimum spanning trees in C.
 - **Files**: `pa4.c, pa4.h`, `README.md`.

 ### Description
-This lab involved implementing graph algorithms like Breadth-First Search (BFS) and Depth-First Search (DFS) for traversing graphs in C. The `pa4.c` file contains C implementations of these algorithms along with examples and explanations demonstrating their functionalities on various types of graphs.
+This lab focused on implementing Prims' and Kruskals' algorithms for finding the minimum spanning tree in a graph.
+The `pa4.c` file contains C implementations of these algorithms along with explanations and examples, demonstrating how each algorithm works on a graph.

 ### How to Compile and Run
 1. Clone this repository.